BoevaLab/MasterTF/README.md

 In the outputDir folder :

 .gexf files, corresponding to the best cliques.
 Those files can be visualized using different softwares like Gephi https://gephi.org/.

+.gene_list.txt, corresponding to the genes most regulated by the TFs of the clique.

 .summary.bed file, corresponding to all motifs found and their scores.
 This file can be visualized using IGV https://software.broadinstitute.org/software/igv/.